lannonbr/vscode-rocks/src/pages/July0918/index.md

 GitLens has become one of my go-to extensions I would reccomend to any VS Code user.
 As in the title, It's a tool which enhances the Git workflow experience in VS Code.
 The first few things that you can immediately see is on the current line, it displays some annotations on the last change to the line and by whom it was made by.
 If you hover over it, it expands to a preview showing those changes as well as more indepth information about the commit.
 If you want to learn more, visit [gitlens.amod.io](https://gitlens.amod.io/).

 As well, the current theme I've been using for the past few months which you can see above is Nord by Artic Ice Studio.
 It's a crisp blue theme with a low contrast that gives a cool look to Visual Studio Code.
 It has over 170k installs.
 If you want to try it out, search Nord in the extensions tab or on the VS Marketplace.
+I have done very small tweaks to the theme as I have a custom Title Bar color.

 # Quick Tips: File Traversal